sheikhdiallo/COM304_FOUNDATION_1/workup/session6/docs/operating-systems.md

 You will be familiar with Microsoft Windows and we have been introducing you to Linux both of which are very widely used of `Operating Systems`.

-An `operating system (OS)` is system software that manages computer hardware and software resources, and provides common services for computer programs [Source Wikipedia](https://en.wikipedia.org/wiki/Operating_system).
+An `operating system (OS)` is system software that manages computer hardware and software resources, and provides common services for computer programs ([Source Wikipedia](https://en.wikipedia.org/wiki/Operating_system)).
 In short an `operating system` provides a set of libraries and utilities which standardise and take a lot of the 'grunt work' out of writing programs to run on a computer.

 In previous sessions, we have gradually built up our understanding of how computer hardware works and how it can be programmed with low and high level languages.